 The Project hosts several gold occurrences, the Golden Saddle and Arc being the most explored to date.
-A total of 275 diamond drill holes have been drilled by Underworld, Kinross and Comstock testing twelve separate mineralized areas on the White Gold Project.
-White Gold drilled an additional 152 holes, 53 RC and 99 diamond drill holes since acquiring the property in 2017.
+A total of 433 holes for 108,924 metres have been drilled on the White Gold Project.
+These include 380 diamond drill holes and 53 reverse circulation holes.
+Of these, 396 were drilled on the White Gold property and 37 were drilled on the QV property.
 Drilling has defined mineral resources at the Golden Saddle, Arc, Ryan's Surprise and VG deposits.

 The qualified person recommends that White Gold continue to explore the White Gold Project with a phased exploration plan.
-Phase I would consist of additional drill programs, diamond, and RAB.
-The Second exploration phase should include additional infill diamond drilling at the Ryan's Surprise deposit, some 3,000 m of RC drilling to evaluate the potential of the oxide mineralization at the Golden Saddle and Arc deposits and additional metallurgical testing and characterization.
-The QP also recommends that White Gold consider advancing the Project to a Preliminary Economic Assessment ("PEA").
+Phase I would consist of additional drill programs, diamond and RAB.
+Pending positive results of the drilling, a second exploration phase would include gold deportment studies, metallurgical test work, as well as additional drilling to better define the potential of oxide mineralization at Golden Saddle and Arc.
+Finally, the QP recommends that White Gold consider advancing the Project to a Preliminary Economic Assessment ("PEA").